Dated 12 February 2021

 6 Retention of your personal data

-We will not retain your personal data for longer than is necessary for the purposes for which the personal data is processed.
+BBRS and CEDR will not retain your personal data for longer than is necessary for the purposes for which the personal data is processed.
 This means that your data will only be retained for as long as it is still required to provide you with services or is necessary for legal reasons.
-When calculating the appropriate retention period for your data, we consider the nature and sensitivity of the data, the purposes for which we are processing the data, and any applicable statutory retention periods.
-Using these criteria, we regularly review the personal data which we hold and the purposes for which it is held and processed.
+When calculating the appropriate retention period for your data, both BBRS and CEDR will consider the nature and sensitivity of the data, the purposes for which the data is processed, and any applicable statutory retention periods.
+Using these criteria, both BBRS and CEDR regularly review the personal data held and the purposes for which it is held and processed.

-When we determine that personal data can no longer be retained (or where you request us to delete your data in accordance with your right to do so (please see section 10 below for more information)), we ensure that this data is securely deleted or destroyed.
+When we or CEDR determine that personal data can no longer be retained (or where you request us to delete your data in accordance with your right to do so (please see section 10 below for more information), we ensure that this data is securely deleted or destroyed from BBRS and CEDR systems.

-However, please note that in some circumstances we may decide to retain your personal data for research or statistical purposes and, in such circumstances, we will anonymise your data before retaining it.
+However, please note that in some circumstances we and CEDR may decide to retain your personal data for research or statistical purposes and, in such circumstances, we will anonymise your data before retaining it.

 7 Accuracy of your personal data